 Recognizing Codependent Patterns

 Recognizing codependent patterns is the key to understanding the dynamics of unhealthy relationships.
-In Enabling an Addict: Recognizing and Addressing Codependent Patterns, we’ll dive into the various aspects that can help identify these patterns.
+In this article, we’ll dive into the various aspects that can help identify these patterns.
 From feelings of responsibility to difficulty setting boundaries, low self-esteem, and the need for approval, and even the fear of abandonment – we’ll explore the profound impact these factors can have on our interactions and emotional well-being.
 By shedding light on these patterns, we can begin to address and break free from codependency.

 Identifying Feelings of Responsibility